 (To read about Internships/Work Experience see our Interns article here.
 For more information on unpaid Volunteers and Voluntary Workers see our new article here)

 If you are employed on a Zero-Hour contract

-You will generally be a Worker if employed on a zero-hour contract.
+You will generally be a Worker if employed on a zero-hour contract (some zero-hours contracts can be full employee contracts, although this is more unusual).
 A Worker is a broader category than an ‘employee’, introduced by European Union legislation (although there is no EU definition).
 A worker is anyone who works for an employer under a contract of employment (but this may be a written contract or not and the contract may not come directly from the Employer) and performs the work personally (which can include some freelancers).